- Market Regulation and Consumer Affairs (D) Committee

 - Review and provide recommendations for the development of an Antifraud Plan Repository to be used by insurers to create and store an electronic fraud plan for distribution among the states/jurisdictions.

-- Evaluate sources of antifraud data and propose methods for enhancing the utilization and exchange of information among insurance regulators, fraud investigative divisions, law enforcement officials, insurers and antifraud organizations.
-Complete by the 2020 Fall National Meeting.
+- Evaluate sources of antifraud data and propose methods for enhancing the utilization and exchange of information among state insurance regulators, fraud investigative divisions, law enforcement officials, insurers, and antifraud organizations.
+Complete by the 2021 Fall National Meeting.

 Basic Fraud Investigations